 Carol R. Johnson

-Carol Johnson, Administrative Coordinator, has more than 25 years of experience in administrative coordination and meeting planning/management.
+Carol Johnson, Meeting Planner/Coordinator, has more than 25 years of experience in administrative coordination and meeting planning/management.
 During her 15 years with Coffey Consulting, she has become an accomplished expert using Cvent to plan and organize meetings and events, specializing in online registration websites.
 Carol has received multiple accolades from the federal government and private sector personnel for her designs, implementation and management of meeting registration websites.
 She is passionate about working on meetings of any magnitude, making the best arrangements to ensure a smooth flow of internal and/or external events while paying close attention to details.
 In her free time, she coordinates fundraising events for scholarships for college-bound students who may not qualify for traditional scholarships and is currently president of the organization.
 She is a native of Washington, D.C., and holds an associate’s degree in Business from Strayer University.